Create and edit notebooks

 Type anything in the Search field.
 The matching notebooks will be shown in the list of findings.

 Once you create a notebook, it opens in the editor.
-The newly added notebook has one executable paragraph marked with the

 Work with paragraphs